PearlL0700/FRC-6800-Contributions/README_Climber.md

 ## Subsystem Objective

 The climber subsystem is responsible for lifting the robot onto the endgame structure (a cage) through controlled, software-mediated motion.

-My design constraints:
+**My Design Constraints:**
 - Coordinate motors and sensors safely under high load
 - Prevent mechanical overextension and back-driving
 - Remain responsive to Driver and Operator input while enforcing safety constraints